lotze/photoboom/README.md

 GMAIL_LOGIN
 GMAIL_PASSWORD

+To specify the email game players should send their photos to, you should set PHOTO_SUBMIT_EMAIL and to specify the email for admin issues, set ADMIN_EMAIL

 To run using the same method as will be run on heroku (including environment settings), run:
 RACK_ENV=development PORT=3000 foreman start